tsolucio/coreBOSBlog/pages/01.blog/AugustSeptember2015/item.md

  !
 Long running projects

  - PHP version 5.6 support
- - Sart working on PHP version 7.0 support
+ - Start working on PHP version 7.0 support
  - Start elimination of prototype and move to native javascript and jQuery

 <br/>